 Suffolk embraces the ‘local’ in its many guises.
 The county has no end of events and activities for both visitors and locals to enjoy.
 From attending lively food and music festivals, to horseracing or hiking, there is plenty to take pleasure in year-round.

-A wonderful coastline
+Explore a wonderful coastline

 These beach huts make a beautiful sight at Southwold beach © Philip Ellard, Shutterstock